Soph's story - YMCA DownsLink Group

 Soph, 21, got a tattoo of a purple heart as a memento of her time as a volunteer for our e-wellbeing service – a youth-led digital service and participation group for young people.
 “E-wellbeing is important to me and I wanted to have the tattoo as a reminder that I can do lots of things.”

-In addition to volunteering for e-wellbeing, she is one of our Youth Ambassadors who volunteer their time and expertise to help develop Personal, Social, Health and Economic (PSHE) workshops and resources across Brighton and Hove.
+In addition to volunteering for e-wellbeing, she is one of our Youth Ambassadors who volunteer their time and expertise to help develop Personal, Social, Health and Economic (PSHE) workshops and resources across Sussex and Surrey.
+They also help create social media content for e-wellbeing.
 She said: “I have seen first-hand the difference it makes when young people are genuinely listened to and our views respected.

 “I’ve helped come up with ideas to include in the charity’s e-wellbeing website content for children and young people and for their social media posts.
 Our group suggested covering myth-busting posts around different mental health topics and I was keen to see posts on neurodivergence.
 I have autism and ADHD and I’m passionate about spreading awareness of how that impacts someone.